Employment benefits and expenses

 If you were a director of a company you could not normally be treated as a lower-paid employee, however much you earned.
 There were exceptions for directors of charities and not-for-profit organisations though.

-The vast majority of people were taxed according to the rules for employees who earned at a rate of £8,500 per year and over.
-You can find more information on these rules in our section ‘what are benefits in kind?’
+The vast majority of people were taxed according to the normal rules.
+You can find more information on these rules in our section ‘What are benefits-in-kind?’.

 There were certain circumstances where the taxable benefit was the same no matter what your earnings.
 These included where you received: